Tree surveys in Cheltenham – Planning Acceptance Guaranteed (or your money back)

 Because as of 2021, we’ve helped somewhere in the region of 15,000 people secure planning consent for their development.

-We’re so confident that on the off-chance that our tree advice doesn’t get you planning permission, we’ll give you your money back.
+We’re so confident that on the off-chance our tree advice doesn’t get you planning approval, we’ll give you your money back.

 No questions.
 No quibbles.

-Our team of 30+ tree surveyors are the best around, and they’re all employed by us.
+Our team of 30+ tree surveyors are the best around, possess several years experience and they’re all employed by us.
 This means your project will never get palmed off to a subcontractor.

 Most of them work from home, too.
-So, the Arbtecher that arrives at your site has lived and worked in Cheltenham for years (Max).
-He’ll know all about the local ecology, the policies Cheltenham Borough Council use to make planning determinations, and an awareness of the local interest groups who routinely object to planning applications.
+So, the Arbtecher that arrives at your site has lived, worked and is currently based in Cheltenham and has been for years.
+They’ll know all about the local ecology, the policies Cheltenham Borough Council use to make planning determinations, and an awareness of the local interest groups who routinely object to planning applications.

 Whilst we use local experts, Arbtech is a national operator with powerful processes that ensure you get your completed tree survey and report in a matter of days.